fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/projects/your-rabbit-died/index.md

 +++
 title = 'Your Rabbit Died'
 summary = '''
-Your Rabbit Died is a puzzle game built for mobile.
-It was the second game project at [The Game Assembly](https://thegameassembly.com) and was made in Unity as well.
+Your Rabbit Died is a game where you need warp between diemensions to outsmart your enemies and solve puzzles.
+Inspired by Lara Croft Go.
+Made in Unity for mobile devices.

 Game Programmer Responsibilities
   *  Building/shipping